yudharisandy/FastConsumableQC.Vision/README.md

 - Set active directory to `/FastConsumableQC.Vision/src/`
 - `python main.py`

+## Running Issues
+- If there is an incompatibale version issue regarding the loaded model, you can re-train the model by changing `self.isTrainTipQC = True` in `VisionWrapper.py`, then `python main.py`.
+This will only take a few seconds to complete.
+Later, you can change it back to `self.isTrainTipQC = False`.

 ## How to use:
 - You could input a single image, camera stream, or a folder that contains many images by modifying ```main.py```.
 - Example for inferencing by inputing a folder.